Brucellosis/Montana's Designated Surveillance Area (DSA)

 - Silver metal "Brite" tags (available to producers at no charge from the MDOL or USDA-APHIS office);

 Costs of DSA testing and adult vaccination are compensated for veterinarians and producers on a state fiscal year schedule (July 1 through June 30) according to availability of funds and at rates specified by MDOL.
-Beginning July 1, 2015, requests for compensation must be received within 60 days of sample collection.
+Requests for compensation must be received within 60 days of sample collection.
 Policies and compensation rates may vary from year to year; see below for current request forms.